rohanrjp/mbot/README.md

-# Mbot – A GitHub PR Code Reviewer
+# mbot – A GitHub PR Code Reviewer

-Mbot is an AI-powered GitHub PR reviewer built with FastAPI.
+mbot is an AI-powered GitHub PR reviewer built with FastAPI.
 It leverages Gemini 1.5 Pro to analyze pull requests and provide smart suggestions for code improvements.

 ## Features